C0ldCl0ud/GroupProject_SequenceBioinformatics/server_instructions.md

 ## condensed workflow before starting to work

 The following commands need to be executed, before starting any pipeline on the server.
 You need the `bash` command to start conda service.
+I put them here to copy/paste them.

 ```
 ssh [USERNAME]@sshgw.cs.uni-tuebingen.de